CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step2.
 Access to the computing environment and software installation

 From SD Desktop _Homepage_ you can access  _Recent Connections_ or _All connections_ and open the VM with double click.

  ![](img/SDDkScreenshot_3.png)

-Once the computing environment is open, you can start the installation of necessary software or packages searching ---- and using the following command-------
+Once the computing environment is open, you can start the installation of necessary software or searching for specific packages using the search bar or  using the following command:

-Here you can find the complete list of software and packages available in SD Desktop: (link ?)
+`` bla bla bla``

 !!!
 Note: only the project manager or group leader can launch a new VM.

 !!!
-Note: if you and your colleagues want to access the same computing enviroment in SD Desktop you all need to belong to the same CSC project as project members.
+Note: if you and your colleagues want to ***access the same computing enviromen*** in SD Desktop you all need to belong to the ***same CSC project as project members.***

 ## Data upload